Skip to main content

 • X-rays

-• Eye imaging, such as optical coherence tomography (OCT), a non-invasive imaging test that uses light waves take cross-section pictures of the retina
+• Eye imaging, such as optical coherence tomography (OCT), a non-invasive imaging test that uses light waves to take cross-section pictures of the retina

 Since uveitis can be associated with several diseases, the eye doctor will want to know about your child’s overall health.
 The ophthalmologist may consult with your child’s primary care physician or other medical specialists.